ephedras/FacialEmotionRecognition/README.md

 # FacialEmotionRecognition

 This is a fun project created for face detection and emotion recognition.
-Application wise we could use this idea or even advanced version of these for but not limited to :
+Application wise we could use this idea or even advanced version of these for under mentioned areas:

 1. Security and Surveillance
 2. Customer Analytics